-- Late withdrawal from a course is not possible if you have written the final exam or if the course is otherwise deemed complete.
-(Some courses do not have final exams).
-In some cases, we may be able to consider other forms of concession.
-For example, if you’ve written the final exam but you submitted an assignment late; or if you’ve written the final exam but you did not submit an assignment, we may be able to ask the instructor to offer you consideration for late or missed term work.
+- Late withdrawal from a course is not possible if you have written the final exam or if the course is otherwise deemed complete (some courses do not have final exams).
+In some cases, Arts Academic Advising may be able to consider other forms of concession.

 Procedures for Requesting Academic Concession

 Applications must be received as soon as possible after the incident and before the deadline.

 1) Fill out the Request for Academic Concession form for BA/BFA Students.
 Obtain appropriate documentation to support your request (see Guidelines for Documentation).

 2) Meet with an Academic Advisor in Arts Academic Advising (Buchanan D111).
 If you are unable to meet with an Advisor in person, call 604.822.4028 to arrange a phone appointment.

 3) When you meet with an Academic Advisor, you will be expected to have the Request for Academic Concession form completed and to provide appropriate documentation.

 Academic concession is only granted in extenuating circumstances.
 Both Arts Academic Advising and the course instructor need to support a request for Academic Concession.
 Academic Concession requests may be not be granted for the following reasons: